Djokovic's bid for year's Grand Slam ends against Medvedev

 After a five-set win over Tokyo Olympics gold medalist Alexander Zverev in the semifinals Friday night, Djokovic looked ahead to what awaited in the final and declared, "I’m going to put my heart and my soul and my body and my head into that one.
 I’m going to treat the next match like it is the last match of my career.”

-But he came out a bit cold Sunday, double-faulting in each of his initial two service games and mixing in enough groundstroke miscues — bowing his head or rolling his eyes after some — that 12 minutes in, Medvedev was a point from a second break and a 3-0 lead.
-Djokovic eventually used a couple of aces at 117 mph and 124 mph to hold there, but it was Medvedev who stole the show in the early going.

-This was the fifth consecutive match in which Djokovic dropped the first set — and 11th in Grand Slam play this year.
-Unlike in the other instances, he could not come back.

-Medvedev, who lost only one set in the entire tournament, didn't allow it.
+But Medvedev lost only one set in the entire tournament and never allowed Djokovic to get into this match.

-Djokovic got to love-40 in Medvedev’s first service game of the second set but did not come through on any of those break points.
+From the start, Djokovic was not quite himself.
+He got to love-40 in Medvedev’s first service game of the second set but did not come through on any of those break points.
 On the third, Djokovic put a sliced backhand in the net, then pounded his racket against his left thigh -- one, two, three, four times, perhaps as disappointed in his footwork as anything.

 Thousands in the audience tried to boost him by chanting his nickname, “No-le!
 No-le!
 No-le!”
 After some of Medvedev’s faults, some in the stands would applaud, considered poor form in tennis and repeatedly admonished with a “please” from Dumusois.